safety-gear-for-ladakh-bike-trip

 5. Sun Protection:

-• Sunglasses: A good pair of sunglasses which are UV-protected.
+• Sunglasses: A good pair of sunglasses that is UV-protected.
 You can consider buying sunglasses with photochromic lenses that adjust easily to light conditions.
-Ensure they fit well under your helmet.
+Ensure they fit perfectly under your helmet.

-• Sunscreen: Pack a SPF 50+ sunscreen and reapply after every 2-3 hours, do not forget to apply it on the back of your neck and ears, areas which usually get neglected.
+• Sunscreen: Pack an SPF 50+ sunscreen and reapply after every 2-3 hours.
+Do not forget to apply it on the back of your neck and ears, areas which usually get neglected.

 6. Luggage & Storage: